napcs/s3server/README.md

 ## Limitations

 Currently, this server only handles a single bucket's contents up to 1000 elements, and cannot support folders within a bucket.
-This is designed to quickly share a specific set of resources quickly.
+This is designed to share a specific set of resources quickly.

 ## Requirements